sellanraa/sellanraa-website/README.md

+**Intro**

-**This page is meant to serve as a splash page for a few different things.**
+This page is meant to serve as a splash page for a few different things.

 First, a quick introduction to who I am, share my CV, and offer some writing samples.
 Maybe eventually I'll create a markdown blog, but I'm not sure I'm that committed to that sort of pursuit.